rurban/libu8ident/README.md

 An alternative API is to check only against the list of TR39 `security/confusables.txt`.
 This is comparable to the Minimally Restrictive security profile.
-The list of confusables is manually mantained and consists of pairs of codepoints which are visually confusable with other codepoints.
-It is described in [TR39 Section 4](http://www.unicode.org/reports/tr39/#Confusable_Detection), with the "skeleton" algorithm, and implemented via the API `enum u8id_errors u8ident_check_confusables(const char *buf, const int len)` It uses a NFD lookup and three hash lookups per identifier, thus it is very slow.
+The list of confusables is manually maintained and consists of pairs of codepoints which are visually confusable with other codepoints.
+It is described in [TR39 Section 4](http://www.unicode.org/reports/tr39/#Confusable_Detection), with the "skeleton" algorithm, and implemented via the API `enum u8id_errors u8ident_check_confusables(const char *buf, const int len)`.

+It uses a NFD lookup and three hash lookups per identifier, thus it is very slow.
 NFD is relatively cheap compared to NFC, mandatory since C23 and C++23, but much more expensive than the mixed script approach